 55. Publication of local development plan approved by local government

-If the local government approves a local development plan the local government must publish the local development plan on the website of the local government.
+(1) If the local government approves a local development plan the local government must publish the local development plan in accordance with clause 87.

+(2) Subclause (1) is an ongoing publication requirement for the purposes of clause 87(5)(a).

+[Clause 55 inserted: SL 2020/252 r.
+67.]

 56. Effect of local development plan

 (1) A decision-maker for an application for development approval in an area that is covered by a local development plan that has been approved by the local government must have due regard to, but is not bound by, the local development plan when deciding the application.